Back Astrotourism in Asturias: Where to see the stars

 Since ancient times we have learned lessons from the sky.
 In particular, how to orientate ourselves or measure the passing of time.
 In nautical teachings, the principles of astronomical navigation are still in force, and flocks of sheep and goats ("reciella" in Asturian) have always needed shepherds who could interpret the stars well.

-Nowadays, to look at the stars for the pleasure of doing so, areas free of artificial light and pollution blankets are needed more than ever.
+Nowadays, in order to look at the stars for the pleasure of doing so, areas free of artificial light and pollution blankets are more necessary than ever.
 And the Asturian orography also facilitates this, with hundreds of high peaks and mid-mountain summits without light interference and with 360-degree panoramic views.
 Natural areas such as the Picos de Europa, or the rest of our great parks: Redes, Somiedo, Ponga, Ubiñas-La Mesa or Fuentes del Narcea, Degaña and Ibias, as well as a good handful of protected mountain ranges and Biosphere Reserves, enjoy an unbeatable galactic slate.

 And then there are the valleys far from the large towns that offer equally dark skies where the stars are at ease.
 Or numerous areas of the coastline ideal for observing certain phenomena, such as the aurora borealis itself, sighted on several occasions from the northernmost tip of Cabo Peñas and other points along the coastline - Asturias records this spectacle when the sun's activity is particularly intense.
 The coast is also the best amphitheatre to enjoy the Perseids or "Tears of San Lorenzo" (August), the Geminids (December) or the Quadrantids (January).